microsoft/fluentui/apps/fabric-website/src/pages/Styles/FileTypeIconsPage/docs/web/FileTypeIconsImplementation.md

-To use the file type icons, select the format and size that best meets your needs.
-The following code shows you how to reference the file.
-Be sure to use the right resolution for the pixel density of the screen you’re targeting.

-Office file type icons come in predefined dimensions at 16px, 48px, and 96px.
-Although you may overwrite icon sizes with your custom styles, we recommend using our icons at the predefined sizes so the images appear as intended.
-Fabric includes custom media queries that will display our PNG brand icons in a different resolution depending on the device's pixel density.
-See the code sample below for an example:

 The most durable and future-proof way to get the right icon for a file or item is to use the [file-type-icons package from Fabric](https://github.com/OfficeDev/office-ui-fabric-react/tree/master/packages/file-type-icons) (`@uifabric/file-type-icons` on npm).
-Here's a [simple demo](https://github.com/OfficeDev/office-ui-fabric-react/blob/master/packages/experiments/src/components/FileTypeIcon/examples/FileTypeIcon.Basic.Example.tsx) of how to use the package.
-The code for the main method you'll use ([`getFileTypeIconProps`](https://github.com/OfficeDev/office-ui-fabric-react/blob/master/packages/file-type-icons/src/getFileTypeIconProps.ts)) is also well-commented.
-The icons are served up from Fabric CDN, but you should not directly clone or reference these.

-Using the new file type icons looks something like this:
+The following code shows you how to specify a file type icon by extension, item type, icon size, and image type using the `file-type-icons` package along with Fabric's `<Icon>` component:

 ```jsx
 // Done by the app.